top of page

 Total food waste arising in the UK, by sector

-Supermarkets and shops plan to remove packaging from 24 fruits and vegetables by 2025.
-This will help us to buy only what we need (and also, crucially, cuts down on plastic).
-The Food Waste Action Week theme for 2024 is 'Choose What You'll Use'.
+Supermarkets and shops are due to remove packaging from 24 fruits and vegetables by 2025.
+This should help us to buy only what we need (and also, crucially, cuts down on plastic).

 Re-using containers